somasis/www.somas.is/index.md

 Old means I don't really actively work on them anymore.
 The projects probably still work but you might want to learn how to work on them yourself.

-- [Exherbo Linux], I was recruited as a developer in May 2015
-    - Implemented support for [musl libc]. [x86_64-pc-linux-musl] <3
-    - Implemented replacing some GNU components with minimalist/embedded-oriented alternatives; `coreutils` for `busybox`
-    - Redesigned website to look more modern, and be responsive to different devices.
-    - I maintained a distfiles mirror.
 - [musl-compat], compatibility headers and utilities for musl libc systems
     - Instead, try some projects from the Adélie Linux people;
       [gcompat](https://code.foxkit.us/adelie/gcompat) and